kaissy-a/cst205-final-project/README.md

 3. Upload
 - Select Choose Audio File to open files and selct an audio file
 - Selcet Choose Image File to upload any image to make the thumbnail for selsected audio file
-- Search Apple Music Api to find song titles and artist names
+- Search Apple Music Api to find song titles and artist names as well as see the album cover for songs with similar title

 4. Playlist Manager
 - Had plans to expan upon but never came around to them